abdouu12/abdouu12.github.io/_posts/2025-03-26-baremetal_programming.md

 11: Analog – used for analog input (ADC), or to reduce power consumption by disconnecting digital logic.

 #### GPIOx_ODR:
-if you set the MODER register to output then you will use this register to write values.
+If you set the MODER register to output then you will use this register to write values.
 example:
 ```cpp
 GPIOA->ODR |= (1 << 5);
 ```
-the equivalent of this in HAL is HAL_GPIO_WritePin(GPIOA, GPIO_PIN_5, GPIO_PIN_SET);
+The equivalent of this in HAL is HAL_GPIO_WritePin(GPIOA, GPIO_PIN_5, GPIO_PIN_SET);

 #### GPIOx_IDR:
-same as ODR but instead of writing values it reads values and obviously we need MODER to be set to input.
+Same as ODR but instead of writing values it reads values and obviously we need MODER to be set to input.

 #### GPIOx_BSRR:
-stands for Bit Set/Reset Register it does exactly what it stands for it sets bit or flips them meaning it gives HIGH or LOW values to pins, but it has an advantage over ODR which is speed.
+Stands for Bit Set/Reset Register it does exactly what it stands for it sets bit or flips them meaning it gives HIGH or LOW values to pins, but it has an advantage over ODR which is speed.
 Unlike ODR it doesn't involve the read-modify -write process, it's direct hardware write and it doesn't risk affecting any other pin.

 ### RCC:
 RCC stands for **Reset and Clock Control** and it mainly manages these 3 things: